Ana Augusta de Castilho

 Ana Augusta de Castilho (1860 – 1916) was a Portuguese feminist, teacher, propagandist, freemason, and republican activist opposed to the Portuguese monarchy.

 Early life

-Ana Augusta de Castilho was born on 16 March 1860 (some sources say 1866) in the parish of Sé in the town of Angra do Heroísmo, on Terceira Island in the Portuguese Autonomous Region of the Azores.
+Ana Augusta de Castilho was born on 16 March 1860 (some sources say 1866) in the parish of Sé in the town of Angra do Heroísmo, on Terceira Island in the Azores.
 Little is known about her early life, except that she had a sister.
 She seems to have married in 1902 in the city of Porto to João Maria de Castilho, a widowed music teacher, who was much older than she.

 Activism

 After the 5 October 1910 revolution, which overthrew the Portuguese monarchy, Castilho moved to the Portuguese capital of Lisbon, where she began to work as a teacher.
 She joined the Liga das Mulheres Republicanas (Republican League of Portuguese Women), and was part of a team of nurses organised by the League in 1912.
 She was a member of its board, being deputy president in 1912, and treasurer in 1913 and 1914.
 She spoke at a rally organized to celebrate the defeat in Chaves in October 1911 of troops loyal to the King, who were under the leadership of Henrique Mitchell de Paiva Couceiro.

 Castilho was a pioneer in the claim for women's rights.
 In addition to the Republican League of Portuguese Women, she was a member of the Associação de Propaganda Feminista (Portuguese Feminist Propaganda Association).
 Together with Ana de Castro Osório, Antónia Bermudes and Maria Benedita Mouzinho de Albuquerque de Faria Pinho, she was also one of the founders of Pela Pátria, which had the aim of collecting donations and warm clothing for Portuguese soldiers, in case the country joined the First World War.
 This was subsequently merged into the Portuguese Women's Crusade (Cruzada das Mulheres Portuguesas), after Germany's declaration of war on Portugal on 9 March 1916.
 The Crusade had similar aims of collecting donations to send to Portuguese soldiers and also to help war orphans.
 Castilho was a member of the Group of Thirteen (Grupo das Treze), symbolically constituted by thirteen women who wished to combat ignorance and superstitions, religious dogmatism and conservatism that affected the Portuguese society and prevented the emancipation of women and human progress.
 Among the 13 was Maria Veleda, founder of the Propaganda Association.